-If you want to be successful with franchise social media, here are ten proven tips for developing a winning strategy:
+If you want to be successful with franchise social media marketing, here are ten proven tips for developing a winning strategy:

 1) Have a Plan

 It’s worth taking the time to actually write out a plan.
 While this plan will evolve over time, having it in written form means everyone involved will know where to refer for guidance.

 2) Clearly Assign Control